-So here’s a question.
-Which Power Ranger was the most racist depiction of an ethnic group?
+Now here’s a question.
+Which Power Ranger was the most racist?
 Trick question, the answer is all of them!

-Some questions might be a little easier to answer, such as: which flavour of crisp is the best (Salt and Vinegar), does anybody like gherkins (no) and who would win in a fight between Optimus Prime and Atticus Finch from To Kill a Mockingbird?
+Some questions might be a little easier to answer on the other hand, such as: which flavour of crisp is the best (Salt and Vinegar), does anybody like gherkins (no) and who would win in a fight between Optimus Prime and Atticus Finch from To Kill a Mockingbird?
 Trick question again, they would unite forces.

 At school we study Biology, Chemistry and Physics.
 Umbrella terms for enormous bodies of knowledge.
 Biology is the study of anything that lives (Biology literally means “the words of life”), Chemistry is the study of substances and observable change, while Physics is the study of…well, sort of everything else.

 Unfortunately, Physics in school is a bits ‘n’ pieces subject with lots of unrelated things slapped together under the same heading.
-Space, electricity, particles, forces and motion, heat and a whole bunch of other stuff get thrown together for no reason.
-It’s a dog’s dinner made of bits which are fascinating in their own right but don’t quite gel together.
+Space, electricity, particles, forces and motion, heat and a whole bunch of other stuff get thrown together without coherency.
+It’s a dog’s dinner made of bits which are fascinating in their own right but don’t quite gel.
 Kind of like a Coen brothers movie.

-Even Biology, which has a more definite circumference (living stuff) can be broken into a buffet of sub-topics.
+Splitting knowledge into these factions is a risky game because it's often so broad as to be meaningless.
+Even Biology, which has a definite circumference (living stuff) can be broken into a buffet of sub-topics.
 Physiology, Zoology, Ethology, Anatomy, Medicine, Cell Biology, Immunology, Molecular Biology, Neurology, Neuroscience and so on.